 In 1977, the Cessna A152 (Aerobat) was introduced to enable limited aerobatics.
 The design differed significantly from the preceding Cessna 152, incorporating four-point harnesses, removable seat cushions to accommodate parachute use in the cabin, skylights, and jettisonable doors.

-Red Box is pleased to offer a great range of ground power equipment for this aircraft, including tugs, ground power units, start power units, aviation tools, and more, which are perfectly suited to the requirements of the Cessna 152 aircraft.
+Red Box is delighted to present an extensive range of ground power equipment for this aircraft, encompassing tugs, ground power units, start power units and more.
+These offerings are meticulously crafted to meet the specific requirements of the Cessna 152 aircraft.

-This includes the popular RBI9400T mechanic hand trolley case complete with 161 BAHCO tools, the 701D tug, and the RBPS25 continuous power unit, which is ideal for diagnostic work, pre flight checks or for continuous powering of equipment during operations, without draining the onboard aircraft batteries and the RB25A for starting the aircraft, helping to avoid hot starts.
-We also offer a combination of start and continuous power in one unit for the Cessna 152 in our TC3000 range.
+Our offerings include the 701D tug, and the RBPS25 continuous power unit.
+The latter is ideal for diagnostic work, pre-flight checks, or continuous equipment powering during operations without depleting the onboard aircraft batteries.
+Additionally, we provide the RB25A for starting the aircraft, effectively preventing hot starts.
+For added convenience, our TC3000 range features a combination of start and continuous power in one unit tailored for the Cessna 152.